ShaneCupid/ShaneCupid/README.md

 - 💬 Curious about the impact of Generative AI? **Let's talk about how it's transforming industries with innovative solutions.
 Discuss with me the art of building scalable, efficient ML models poised to tackle complex challenges and drive technological advancement.
 My focus is on harnessing the power of AI to revolutionize the way we approach problems and create opportunities.**

 - 📫 How to reach me **cupidconsultingllc@gmail.com**
+- Dealing with a distressed situation or want to sell your home or business ?
+Reach me at **shane@maxpeakhomesolutions.com**

 - ⚡ More about me **Passionate about soccer, family, financial freedom and innovative solutions that benefit humanity.**